robcarver17/pysystemtrade/docs/userguide.md

-This guide is divided into three parts.
+This guide is divided into four parts.
 The first ['How do I?'](#how_do_i) explains how to do many common tasks.
 The second part ['Guide'](#guide) details the relevant parts of the code, and explains how to modify or create new parts.
+The third part ['Processes'](#Processes) discusses certain processes that cut across multiple parts of the code in more detail.
 The final part ['Reference'](#reference) includes lists of methods and parameters.

 <a name="how_do_i">
 # How do I?